MitchBradley/Grbl_Esp32-wiki/BESC-Spindle-Feature.md

 - Wait for beeps
 - **M5** (turns off spindle)

 You can now control your spindle normally.

-If you want to automate this, you could create a gcode file.
-You would add **G4 Px** between steps as a delay where X is seconds.
-Example: **G4 P1.5** = 1.5 second delay.
+For future uses, you probably don't need to re-calibrate, but you do nned to wait for the beeps that signal it is ready.